-Get new tech and outdoor gear with sitewide sales at Otterbox and Lifeproof
+Get new tech and outdoor gear with sitewide sales at OtterBox and LifeProof

 Outdoor gear

-If Otterbox and Lifeproof can protect your mobile devices, why not let them protect your stuff too?
-Both brands sell all sorts of outdoor gear, like Lifeproof’s Squamish 20L Backpack.
+If OtterBox and LifeProof can protect your mobile devices, why not let them protect your other stuff too?
+Both brands sell all sorts of outdoor gear, like LifeProof’s Squamish 20L Backpack.
 It’s got loads of pockets, including two slots for water bottles.
 It’s also weather-resistant, with pockets to carry and protect your precious tech.

 - Squamish 20L Backpack ($124.99, originally $139.99; lifeproof.com)

-Otterbox carries some cool items too, not the least of which is the Venture 25 Cooler.
+OtterBox carries some cool items too, not the least of which is the Venture 25 Cooler.
 This cooler is majorly durable, from its tough latches to its integrated handles.
-It’ll keep your food and drink cool, and look good doing it thanks to styles ranging from Snowy Meadow to Hudson to Old Glory (featuring an American flag streaked across the top).
+It’ll keep your food and drink cool and look good doing it, thanks to styles ranging from Snowy Meadow to Hudson to Old Glory (featuring an American flag streaked across the top).

 - Venture 25 Cooler ($195.49, originally $229.99; otterbox.com)